 Stimulation does not work for everyone.
 Some patients may find the sensation unpleasant.
 In other cases, it may not cover the entire pain area.
 For these reasons a trial stimulation is performed before the device is permanently implanted.
 If unsuccessful, the trial wires can be removed, leaving no damage to the spinal cord or nerves.

-There are several types of SCS device systems.
+There are several types of spinal cord stimulators in Los Angeles.
 However, all have three main parts: